cartant/rxjs-report-usage/README.md

 # rxjs-report-usage

-This script within this package collects anonymous API usage statistics and reports them to the RxJS core team.
+The script within this package collects anonymous API usage statistics and reports them to the RxJS core team.

 When run inside a project, the script locates all JavaScript and TypeScript files - except for those in the `node_modules` directory - and parses them with Babel.
 The parsed code is searched for `import` statements and `require` calls that consume `rxjs` and a usage count is recorded for each consumed RxJS API.